NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

            :align: center

-e.
+d.
 Set Up Individual Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     In the central panel, double-click on the module to set it up.